Dwdeath/web/README.md

 # How?
-by adding a line to the python script before installation (which, by the way, is NOT reccommended!) you can find the line yourself, it's in the astos Main.py file.
+by adding a line to the python script before installation (which, by the way, is NOT reccommended!) you can find the line yourself, it is located somwhere in the astos Main.py file.
 I do not know python yet, but the line is obvoius.
 I do not condone any of this by the way... like mentioned before, this page is for my extremely specific (possibly bats*it)